blackawa/ksen/README.md

 # ksen

 Parse tables drawn with box-drawing characters.
+I dedicate this library to unfortunate friend who have to parse crazy text data like me.

 ## Usage
 ```
 user> (require '[ksen.core :as ksen])
 user> (ksen/read-str some-table)
 ```

+Look tests for input and output.

 ## License